bytefish/bytefish.de/blog/blazor_fluentui_and_odata.md

 Everyone has a plan, and so do I.

-It's obvious from my previous articles, that I really like the Blazor FluentUI component library.
-The library is actively maintained by Microsoft and it allows you to build Blazor Frontends, that looks and behaves similar to the Windows 11 User Interface.
+It's obvious from my previous articles, that I really like the Fluent UI Blazor component library.
+The library is actively maintained by Microsoft and it allows you to build Blazor Frontends, that look and behave like the Windows 11 User Interface.

-A lot of applications I am working on need Data Grids and the FluentUI library contains a great Data Grid.
+A lot of applications I am working on need Data Grids and Fluent UI Blazor contains a great Data Grid.
 But it lacks components to filter for data and this is a must have for a lot of applications.
 I understand the reasons for not having built-in filters, because everyone expects something different.